ajschumacher/ajschumacher.github.io/20210116-pragmatic_thinking_and_learning/index.md

 > "The real beauty of this approach is that once you have a place to
 > put a specific bit of information, you'll notice that new, relevant
-> bits of data suddnely start to show up otu of nowhere.
+> bits of data suddenly start to show up out of nowhere.
 It's a
 > similar phenomenon to _sense tuning_."

 He doesn't quite manage to say Baader-Meinhof.